Wednesday, 20 April 2011

 RITA PAVONE FAN CLUBS

-I’d think a page about the inner workings of a teen-age fan club dedicated to a female teen-idol would be an interesting subject to pursue.
+I suppose a page about the inner workings of a teen-age fan club dedicated to a female teen-idol would be an interesting subject to pursue.

-Fan-club organizers wrote to the letters-section of these mags inviting fans to join in.
-They had their addresses or PO Boxes numbers printed and were soon flooded with mountains of letters from avid fans asking for photos, lyrics, friendship, records that didn't reach their out-of-the-way towns etc. Sometimes a less-informed fan thought they were writing to Rita herself instead of to a fan-club.
-Some invarialbly asked for money which was a joke for most of FCs were managed by teen-agers who had meager incomes.
+Fan-club organizers wrote to the letters-section of those mags inviting fans to join in.
+They had their addresses or PO Boxes numbers printed and were soon flooded with mountains of letters from avid fans asking for photos, lyrics, friendship, records that didn't reach their out-of-the-way towns etc. Sometimes a less-informed fan thought they were writing to Rita herself instead of a fan-club.
+Some invarialbly asked for money which was a joke for most of FCs were managed by poor teen-agers who had meager incomes.

 1966-1967 the golden years

-Even though Totó wasn't home when I knocked on his door on a late afternoon, his mother, dona Tina, who was very friendly, told me he was out working as an office-boy at a bookshop on Rua Afonso Celso at that moment.
+Even though Totó wasn't home when I knocked on his door on a late afternoon, his mother, dona Tina, who was very friendly, told me he was out working as an office-boy at a stationery shop on Rua Afonso Celso at that moment.
 She showed me a stack of letters he’d received only that week and said I could amuse myself reading some of the fan mail.
-They were dozens of letter of teenagers responding to the ad published at Revista do Rock inviting Pavone fans to join his F.C.
+They were dozens of letter of teenagers responding to an ad published at Revista do Rock inviting Pavone fans to join his F.C.

-After visiting Silvia one Saturday afternoon I learned she was also a member of other Fan Clubs.
+On my second visit to Silvia one Saturday afternoon I learned she was also a member of other Fan Clubs.
 One in São Carlos-SP which I also belonged to and one in Sorocaba-SP which was led by Leda Gonçalves whose parents owned a rolling skate rink in town.
 Silvia, her brother Roberto and her mother Paula had visited Sorocaba and she became fast friends with Leda and other girls there.

+Most of the teens who were at Walter's living room on that Sunday afternoon became friends who saw each other fairly often.
 Little by little the kids started talking about other subjects other than Rita Pavone.
 Subjects as differente as sexuality, religion or sports were developed among the fans in an intellectually charged atmosphere.
 Some of us tried desperately to learn Italian to get culturally closer to our idol.
 Most of us bought Italian magazines which we barely understood but we kept on trying to read them with the help of dictionaries.
 Many lasting friendships were formed in those halcyon days.

 1968 – the year all hell broke loose